-Loss of SLP2 impairs formation of cristae and crista junctions determine whether cristae defects in SLP2 KO occur due to reduced MIC26, we tried to express MIC26 in SLP2 KO cells.
-However even after multiple trials it was not possible to obtain SLP2 KO cells with stable MIC26 overexpression, perhaps due to the fact that MIC26 could not to be stabilized without SLP2 until YME1L is present.
-Therefore, we compared the cristae morphology of SLP2 KO with MIC26 KO cells to determine if they show similar cristae defects.
-MIC26 KO cells showed branching of cristae which appear like a honeycomb, while compared to wild-type cells the number of cristae were slightly reduced, yet the number of CJs were not (Fig 3F).
+To determine how SLP2 interaction with MICOS subunits and reduction of MIC26 in SLP2 KO 234 235 cells would influence cristae morphology, transmission electron microscopy (TEM) images 236 were acquired from SLP2 KO cells.
+SLP2 KO cells showed swollen cristae and significant reduction in the number of cristae and CJs compared to the control cells (Fig 3E, F).
+To 237 determine whether cristae defects in SLP2 KO occur due to reduced MIC26, we tried to 238 express MIC26 in SLP2 KO cells.
+However even after multiple trials it was not possible to 239 240 obtain SLP2 KO cells with stable MIC26 overexpression, perhaps due to the fact that MIC26 could not to be stabilized without SLP2 until YME1L is present.
+Therefore, we compared the 241 cristae morphology of SLP2 KO with MIC26 KO cells to determine if they show similar cristae 242 defects.
+MIC26 KO cells showed branching of cristae which appear like a honeycomb, while 243 244 compared to wild-type cells the number of cristae were slightly reduced, yet the number of CJs were comparable (Fig 3F).
 Overall, the cristae defect and the reduction in cristae number in SLP2 KO was severe compared to MIC26 KO.
 This indicates that cristae defects in SLP2 KO cells do not only arise from loss of MIC26 but rather suggests that SLP2 has an additional role in MICOS assembly and cristae morphology apart from maintaining the stability of MIC26.
+Overall, we demonstrate that SLP2 is new auxiliary subunit of MICOS complex that could modulate cristae and CJ.